 - a.
 Set up a systematic process of recording grievances in a register ("Grievance Book") as well as electronically.
 The register should be located in the implementation team office and should be accessible to residents. - b.
 Both written and verbally communicated grievances should be recorded. - c.
-Suggested categories are grievances regarding: - v.
-Replacement structure or land, and procurement of construction materials; - vi.
-Agriculture and crops; - vii.
-Livelihoods; and - viii.
-Valuation process and payment of compensation. - ix.
-Damaged property during construction - d.
+Suggested categories are grievances regarding: - i.
+Replacement structure or land, and procurement of construction materials; - ii.
+Agriculture and crops; - iii.
+Livelihoods; and - iv.
+Valuation process and payment of compensation. - v.
+Damaged property during construction - vi.
+Exclusion in the census - vii. complaints on the consultation process followed - viii. complaints against contractor and labor - ix. any social other issue related to project intervention affecting the communities - d.
 Prepare a database for recording and keeping track of the grievances and how they were resolved.
 The database should be a 'living' document, updated weekly.
 It should also record the status of each grievance (date opened/in-process/closed).
 Access to making entries into the database should be restricted to the implementation team, but the general community should be able to use "Grievance Book"/ register to see the status of their complaints. - e.
 Communicate the grievance procedure to the people, the process for recording their complaints and the timelines for redress.
 Communication should be done through a community meeting involving the resettled community.
-Pamphlets outlining the procedures and commitments of the grievance mechanism should be distributed to all households. - f.
+Pamphlets outlining the procedures and commitments of the grievance mechanism should be distributed to all households.

+f.
 Raise grievances at the regular implementation team meeting for discussion.
 Some resolutions will require coordination/ interaction with the local authorities, which the GO should follow up, while some would require intervention from MWE/NWSC.

 Provide a regular update on the status of grievances via the database, including reasons for delay, if any.
 This update needs to be provided on a weekly basis.
 Also, clearly define grievances that will not be entertained by the GO.
-These could be related to issues other than those linked to the resettlement and rehabilitation process
+These could be related to issues other than those linked to the resettlement and rehabilitation process.